-User Role Description System & Module Access Notes Account Administrator (AA) An administrative role designated by the SO that facilitates the administration of the organization's eRA Commons accounts except for the SO role. eRA Commons: Account Management Module (AMM), Personal Profile (PPF), Institutional Profile (IPF) The AA role cannot be combined with the PD/PI role.
-Separate accounts must be created if one person will hold both the AA and PD/PI roles.
-Financial Status Reporter (FSR) An administrative role that is responsible for reporting a grant's statement of expenditures through the Federal Financial Report (FFR) module.
-Depending on an organization's workflow, it is possible for the SO or the AO to also have FSR responsibilities; the FSR role may be added to a single SO or AO account. eRA Commons: Federal Financial Report (FFR), Personal Profile (PPF), Institutional Profile (IPF) The FSR role cannot be combined with the PD/PI role.
-Separate accounts must be created if one person will hold both the FSR and PD/PI roles.
+User Role Description System & Module Access Notes may be added to a single SO or AO account. both the FSR and PD/PI roles.
 Administrative Official (AO) An administrative role that can create and manage all organizational accounts except for the SO role.
 Depending on an institution's workflow process, the SO and AO may be the same person. eRA Commons: Account Management Module (AMM), Personal Profile (PPF), Institutional (IPF), Status The AO role cannot be combined with the PD/PI role.
 Separate accounts must be created if one person will hold both the AO and PD/PI roles.
 Payment Requestor-ASAP Personnel responsible for drawing down grant funds in the ASAP System by initiating payment requests.
 They may also reconcile all financial data.
-ASAP Point of Contact (POC)-ASAP Responsible for adding, modifying, and deleting recipient officials in ASAP.
-ASAP Head of Organization (HOO)--ASAP Recipient management official who approves or rejects the officials named by the Point of Contact.
+ASAP Point of Contact (POC)-ASAP Responsible for adding, modifying, and deleting Recipient officials in ASAP.
+ASAP Head of Organization (HOO)-ASAP Recipient management official who approves or rejects the officials named by the Point of Contact.
 The HOO can add officials but not delete officials.
 ASAP Only one person shall be designated as the HOO.
 Re-Delegated Head of Organization (RHOO)-ASAP Can act on behalf of the HOO to approve officials.
-ASAP Authorizing Official (AO)-ASAP Confirms the recipient's information and identifies users (e.g., payment ASAP This role is not synonymous with,

-User Role Description System & Module Access Notes requestor) who need access to ASAP. and must not be confused with, the AOR identified in the award agreement.
-Financial Official (FO)-ASAP Enters the bank account information for the non-Federal entity.
-ASAP Payment Requestor (PR)- ASAP May request funds from the non- Federal entity's ASAP account.
+ASAP Authorizing Official (AO)-ASAP Confirms the Recipient's information and identifies users (e.g., payment requestor) who need access to ASAP.
+ASAP This role is not synonymous with, and must not be confused with, the AOR identified in the award agreement.
+Financial Official (FO)-ASAP Enters the bank account information for the non-federal entity.
+ASAP Payment Requestor (PR)- ASAP May request funds from the non- federal entity's ASAP account.
 ASAP